zfolwick/zfolwick.github.io/posts/readable-bash.md

 ## every help function should follow the same pattern: info, usage, examples.

 People will not be able to Google your scripts and find tons of info on how to run it.
-These are scripts that you'll likely never use again or that will become a core part of the software infrastructure.
-Nobody could predict which, but regardless, describing the expectations of the user is always a good practice.
-Additionally, breaking it down like that allows us to automatically build our our documentation as we code.
+These are scripts that you'll likely never use again or that will become a core part of the software infrastructure but then quickly forgotten about.
+Nobody could predict which, but regardless, describing the expected usage of the tool is always a good practice.
+Additionally, it's immensely usedule to break help messaging down into a predictable pattern that allows us to automatically build our our documentation as we code.

-## Always write and install and removal script

-During development you will need to install to a machine and remove several times.
-Ensuring it can be seemlessly installed and removed it vital to proper functioning. when pushing to a package manager, an install script makes it vastly simpler.

 ## Every function that has a help function also has an info function exposed to the user, even if it's not documented.